TalEliyahu/Awesome-AI-Security/README.md

 - [OWASP - State of Agentic AI Security and Governance](https://genai.owasp.org/resource/state-of-agentic-ai-security-and-governance-1-0/)
 - [CSA - Secure Agentic System Design: A Trait-Based Approach](https://cloudsecurityalliance.org/artifacts/secure-agentic-system-design)
 - [CSA - Agentic AI Identity & Access Management](https://cloudsecurityalliance.org/artifacts/agentic-ai-identity-and-access-management-a-new-approach) - 08/25

+### Threat Modeling

+- **[OWASP - Multi-Agentic System Threat Modeling Guide](https://genai.owasp.org/resource/multi-agentic-system-threat-modeling-guide-v1-0/)** — Applies OWASP’s agentic threat taxonomy to multi-agent systems and demonstrates modeling using the MAESTRO framework with worked examples.
+- **[AWS - Threat modeling your generative AI workload to evaluate security risk](https://aws.amazon.com/blogs/security/threat-modeling-your-generative-ai-workload-to-evaluate-security-risk/)** — Practical, four-question approach (what are we working on; what can go wrong; what are we going to do about it; did we do a good enough job) with concrete deliverables: DFDs and assumptions, threat statements using AWS’s threat grammar, mapped mitigations, and validation; includes worked examples and AWS Threat Composer templates.
+- **[Microsoft - Threat Modeling AI/ML Systems and Dependencies](https://learn.microsoft.com/en-us/security/engineering/threat-modeling-aiml)** — Practical guidance for threat modeling AI/ML: “Key New Considerations” questions plus a threats→mitigations catalog (adversarial perturbation, data poisoning, model inversion, membership inference, model stealing) based on “Failure Modes in Machine Learning”; meant for security design reviews of products that use or depend on AI/ML.

 ---